yzdxs/learn-anything/readme.md

 ## [personal ✨](https://my.mindnode.com/UCo38a1xrVivo9yUdwiAsna4uxyP4PL3aFqh2Bpm)

-- everyone should have some kind of principle they follow, these are mine
+- everyone should have some kind of set of principles that they follow to guide their thinking
+	- these are mine

 # [medicine](https://my.mindnode.com/je57XNNGqxU761WPBT275yJuyxUiiNMN24tWs99m)